TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 > [!IMPORTANT]
 > N.B. when setting up multiple pointcuts, the path matched by the [globs](https://en.wikipedia.org/wiki/Glob_(programming)) must be mutually exclusive.
 Otherwise, the pointcut defined earlier in the array "wins", and a warning is emitted into the compilation indicating that the subsequent cuts are neutered for those matching files.
 >
-> Also, due to the way Webpack works, there should only be a sinlge `TogglePointInjection` plugin per webpack configuration, so utilize the point cuts array, rather than having separate plugin instances per point cut.
+> Also, due to the way Webpack works, there should only be a single `TogglePointInjectionPlugin` per webpack configuration, so utilize the point cuts array, rather than having separate plugin instances per point cut.

 #### _`name`_

 Each toggling concern should be expressed in the configured `name` of the `PointCut`.
 This name appears in logs and in dev tools for browser code, but otherwise can be anything.

-#### _`togglePointModule`_
+#### _`togglePointModuleSpecifier`_

-The module definition should be resolvable by webpack, either as a path within the codebase, or a module accessible from `node_modules` using webpack module resolution.
+The [module specifier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#:~:text=The%20module%20specifier%20provides%20a%20string%20that%20the%20JavaScript%20environment%20can%20resolve%20to%20a%20path%20to%20the%20module%20file) should be resolvable by webpack.

 It's paramount that this module is compatible with the modules it is varying.  e.g.